idawettergren/GenomeAnalysis/README.md

 10. EggNogMapper to a functional annotation of the genome assembly.
 Other students had trouble with the online version so I used the command line version instead.
 11. HTSeq to count the reads mapped to each gene
 12. Deseq2 to perform a expression analysis between different parts of the fruit to determine up- and down regulation of the genes

+## Data organization
+All files will be stored on my UPPMAX account, both this github repository and data files.
+The data files doesn't have to be in the github repository so they will be stored in a separate folder.
+To keep track of the various files from the various analyses I will have separate folders for each kind of analysis (alignment, assembly, etc).
+The files and folders will have informative names.
+Looking backwhen finishing the project I should have numbered the script files in the order they were performed to give a more intuative overlook.

+During the project various types of data will be handled, for example fasta files (genome sequences) and BAM files (alignment information).
+I'm unsure of how much disk pace will be required so in order to not run out of it I will use compressed files where possible

 ## Analyses